History of the Special Air Service: 1943

+His outstanding courage and devotion to duty was an example to all and was particularly valuable during a very anxious time.
+He was awarded the Military Medal and was ultimately promoted to Staff Sergeant.
+After Sicily they went on to serve in Italy with the newly formed 2nd SAS, a unit which had been formed in Algeria in May 1943 by Stirling's older brother Lieutenant Colonel Bill Stirling.

 The 2nd SAS had already taken part in operations in support of the Allied landings in Sicily.
 Operation Narcissus was a raid by 40 members of 2nd SAS on a lighthouse on the southeast coast of Sicily.
 The team landed on 10 July with the mission of capturing the lighthouse and the surrounding high ground.
 Operation Chestnut involved two teams of ten men each, parachuted into northern Sicily on the night of 12 July, to disrupt communications, transport and the enemy in general.

 On mainland Italy they were involved in Operation Begonia which was the airborne counterpart to the amphibious Operation Jonquil.
 From 2 to 6 October 1943, 61 men were parachuted between Ancona and Pescara.
 The object was to locate escaped prisoners of war in the interior and muster them on beach locations for extraction.
 Begonia involved the interior parachute drop by 2nd SAS.
 Jonquil entailed four seaborne beach parties from 2nd SAS with the Free French SAS Squadron as protection.
 Operation Candytuft was a raid by 2nd SAS on 27 October.
 Inserted by boat on Italy's east coast between Ancona and Pescara, they were to destroy rail bridges and disrupt rear areas.

 Near the end of the year the Special Raiding Squadron reverted to their former title 1st SAS and together with 2nd SAS were withdrawn from Italy and placed under command of the 1st Airborne Division.